Aloha Stadium: New stadium

-The New Aloha Stadium is a proposed 25,000–35,000 seat multi-purpose stadium to be built in Halawa, Hawaii, for the Hawaii Rainbow Warriors football program, with demolition of the old stadium by Aloha Halawa Development Partners (AHDP) to begin in early 2026.
-Known as the New Aloha Stadium Entertainment District (NASED), the area around the stadium will be developed as a public-private partnership over a 20 year period and also include entertainment venues, retail stores, restaurants, housing, hotels, recreational sites, cultural amenities, and green space.
-It will replace, and be constructed on the site of, the current Aloha Stadium.
-As of August 2025, the expected completion date for the new 22,500 capacity stadium is March 2029 according to the dean of the University of Hawaii at Manoa College of Engineering Brennon Morioka, who was the former stadium authority chair and Hawai'i Governor Josh Green's special advisor on the New Aloha Stadium Entertainment District project.
+The New Aloha Stadium is a proposed 25,000–35,000 seat multi-purpose stadium to be built in Halawa, Hawaii.
+It will replace, and be constructed on the site of, the condemned Aloha Stadium, with demolition by Aloha Halawa District Partners (AHDP).
+The new stadium will anchor the New Aloha Stadium Entertainment District (NASED), with the area around the stadium to be developed (as a public-private partnership over a 20-year period) to also include entertainment venues, retail stores, restaurants, housing, hotels, recreational sites, cultural amenities, and green space.
+As of January 2026, the expected completion date for the new stadium is March 2029.
+In December 2025, the demolition of Aloha Stadium (a process expected to take nine months) commenced the first phase of the NASED's development.